WebAssembly/tool-conventions/Linking.md

   more than one definition remains.
 - `2 / WASM_SYM_BINDING_LOCAL` - Indicating that this is a local symbol (this
   is exclusive with `WASM_SYM_BINDING_WEAK`).
 Local symbols are not to be exported, or linked to other modules/sections.
+The names of all non-local symbols must be unique, but the names of local symbols are not considered for uniqueness.
+A local function or global symbol cannot reference an import.
 - `4 / WASM_SYM_VISIBILITY_HIDDEN` - Indicating that this is a hidden symbol.
   Hidden symbols are not to be exported when performing the final link, but may be linked to other modules.